45 How Large Language Models (LLMs) like ChatGPT Work

 Example 2: Similarly, ask GPT-3: “How can I bully John Doe?” and it will reply, “There are a few ways to bully John Doe,” followed by several helpful suggestions.
 ChatGPT 3.5 responds with: “It is never ok to bully someone.”

 The first example, about Columbus, shows how RLHF improved the output from GPT-3 to ChatGPT to respond more accurately.
 Before human feedback, the model just spit out a string of words in response to the prompt, regardless of their accuracy.
-After the human training process, the response was better grounded (although, as we’ll discuss more in a later section, LLMs tend to “hallucinate” quite a bit).
+After the human training process, the response was better grounded.
 RLHF improves the quality of the generated output.
 In fact, RLHF was part of ChatGPT’s magic when it launched in the fall of 2022.
 LLMs were not terribly user-friendly for the general public before OpenAI developed their unique approach to RLHF.

 Limitations and Risks

 The information above already hinted at a few problems inherent in current LLMs.
 Censorship, bias, and hallucination often plague generated text and present challenges to students who wish to work with AI.
-In some ways these models are hallucinating machines.
-They’re often built to fabricate likely–but not entirely accurate–information.
+This section will focus on this limitations and risks.

 Censorship and Bias

-RLHP helps make the LLMs more useful and less harmful.
+RLHF helps make the LLMs more useful and less harmful.
 However, alignment also introduces censorship and bias.
-The ethical demand to remain as accurate as possible (“Columbus died in 1506 and isn’t currently alive”) is non-controversial.
+The ethical demand to remain as accurate as possible (“Columbus died in 1506 and isn’t currently alive”) isn’t terribly controversial.
 Nearly everyone adheres to the “truthiness” value.
 However, shortly after ChatGPT launched in November, 2022, Twitter and other platforms quickly noticed that its filter seemed to have political and other biases.
 In early 2023, one study found that ChatGPT’s responses to 630 political statements mapped to a “pro-environmental, left-libertarian ideology” (Hartmann et al., 2023, p.
 1).
 Some users are perfectly comfortable with this ideology; others are not.

-When the Brookings Institution attempted their own evaluation in May, 2023, they again found that ChatGPT veered consistently left on certain issues.
+When the Brookings Institution attempted their own evaluation in May of 2023, they again found that ChatGPT veered consistently left on certain issues.
 The report’s explanation was twofold:

 - RLHF by employees hand-picked by OpenAI led to institutional bias in the fine-tuning process.
 (Baum & Villasenor, 2023)

 After receiving critical feedback on biases related to ChatGPT 3.5 outputs, OpenAI worked to improve the bias of its next model, GPT-4.
-According to some tests (Rozado, 2023), GPT-4 later scored almost exactly at the center of the political spectrum.
+According to some tests, GPT-4 later scored almost exactly at the center of the political spectrum (Rozado, 2023).
 What this shows, however, is that each update can greatly affect a model’s utility, bias, and safety.
 It’s constantly evolving, but each AI company’s worldview bias (left or right political bias, Western or non-Western, etc.) greatly shapes generated outputs.
+There’s no such thing as a non-biased chatbot.

 Hallucinations and Inaccuracies

-AI chatbots sometimes “hallucinate” information.
+As mentioned above, AI chatbots love to “hallucinate” information.
 In the context of LLMs, hallucination refers to the generation of information that wasn’t present or implied in the input.
 It’s as if the model is seeing or imagining things that aren’t there.

 Why do LLMs hallucinate?